programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 This will rename all files last modified on August 30th to`[ARCHIVE_NAME_INPUT]_XXXX.jpg`.

 # Conclusion
+This lesson has focused on how to combine different command line tools to improve how you do research.
 Digital tools can make it easier to deal with digitized documents and possible to use new types of documents.
 Scripting allows you to move, rename, and edit large numbers of images.
 The combination of OCR and machine translation can also be a powerful tool for researchers.
 At the most basic level, we have a lot of the vocabulary in the document translated.
 For an intermediate student, having the majority of vocabulary in an article is a huge help.
-They can use grammar, context, and what other words they know to translate the rest of the article.
-We also have a sense of what these documents are about.
-We now understand the subject matter, but not the details.
-If this were a longer document, we could use the initial translation to keyword search for relevant passages.
+You can use editing

-Knowing the capabilities and limitations of digital tools will help you get the maximum use out of them.
+Knowing the capabilities and limitations of digital tools will help you conduct your research to get the maximum use out of them.
 For example, knowing the importance of image quality will help you chose how to capture images of documents.
 Further, knowing the limitations of ImageMagick's `crop` command will emphasize the importance of taking uniform pictures of documents.